leonp/leonp.github.io/blog/web/_posts/2017-04-16-measuring-the-right-thing-on-a-library-website.md

 description: "Lots of visitors doesn't equal success.
 The only real measure of whether your website is doing well is if it helps people do what they want to do."
 ---

-As ever, Gerry McGovern makes an important point on a Sunday afternoon:
+As ever, Gerry McGovern makes an important point on a Sunday afternoon (which is when his weekly newsletter arrives):

 > Digital must be measured based on customer outcomes.
 Traffic, visits, time spent, page views; these are not outcomes. <cite><a href="http://gerrymcgovern.com/high-traffic-does-not-equal-good-customer-experience">High traffic does not equal good customer experience</a></cite>